Events and Resources

 - Tips for motorists and cyclists on sharing the road safely.

-- Learn to Drive Smart is a guide that contains the basic information needed to know to drive safely.
-Chapter 6 of the manual, Sharing the Road, covers who drivers share the road with, such as cyclists and pedestrians, and how to share the road safely with them.
+- Sharing the Road, covers who drivers share the road with, such as cyclists and pedestrians, and how to share the road safely with them.

 TransLink is the regional transportation authority and is responsible for bus service in the region, the SeaBus to the North Shore and the SkyTrain.
 Bike services include bus bike racks and bike lockers at SkyTrain stations and Park and Ride lots.
 Contact TransLink Customer Service (604-953-3333) for schedule and fare information.
 TransLink has also developed the Regional Vancouver Cycling Map & Guide.